AlvarDev/posenet-nodejs-gcp/README.md

 > And... yes, the request is going to be slower than running on a Kubernetes for example.
 But this solution is a **Quick win** for developers, we are using a **trained model** in a **Serverless** environment.
 > Developers with no knowledge of ML can take advantage for this technology in an easy way.
-> For future posts I will use the other solution: detailed Dockerfile and worker threads.
-Be patients :).
+> For future posts I will use the other solutions: detailed Dockerfile and worker threads.
+Be patient :).

 That's it, a start for developers into the ML world.